ParisNeo/lollms-webui/docs/youtube/script_install.md

 Now your model is selected and you are ready to start your first discussion.

 Let's go back to discussions view.
 To create a new discussion, press the + button.
 You should see the personality welcome message.
-This is a predefined welcome message that you can find in the personality configuration file. by default, we use the GPT4All personality which is conditioned to be a helpful personality.
+This is a predefined welcome message that you can find in the personality configuration file. by default, we use the LoLLMs personality which is conditioned to be a helpful personality.
 Let's ask it something.
 For example, who is Abraham Lincoln?

 You can stop the generation at any time by pressing the Stop Generating button.